anjennings/Tom80/README.md

 		-28 Pin ZIF Socket
 		-USB Interface

-	-Simple Memory Monitor (ASH.asm)
+	-Simple Memory Monitor
-		-a whopping 5 commands, including read, write, execute, AND MORE!
+		-a whopping 4 commands, including read, write, execute, AND MORE!
-		-not currently finished
+		-available in ASM (smaller) and C (easier to understand) versions

 Other (Older) files: